-- A. 20-50 Test: The Project meets the requirements of this subparagraph if 20% or more of the residential units in such Project are both rent-restricted and occupied by individuals whose income is 50% or less of area median gross income. - B. 40-60 Test: The Project meets the requirements of this subparagraph if 40% or more of the residential units in such Project are both rent-restricted and occupied by individuals whose income is 60% or less of area median gross income.

-Any election under this paragraph, once made, is irrevocable.
+- A. 20-50 Test: The Project meets the requirements of this subparagraph if twenty percent (20%) or more of the residential units in such Project are both rent-restricted and occupied by individuals whose income is fifty percent (50%) or less of area median gross income. - B. 40-60 Test: The Project meets the requirements of this subparagraph if forty percent (40%) or more of the residential units in such Project are both rent-restricted and occupied by individuals whose income is sixty percent (60%) or less of area median gross income. - Any election under this paragraph, once made, is irrevocable.
 For purposes of this paragraph, any property must not be treated as failing to be residential rental property merely because part of the building in which such property is located is used for purposes other than residential purposes.
 Scattered Sites may be considered to be one Project if the Scattered Sites meet the above definition and the requirements in the "Scattered Sites" definition in this Section.

-"Property Manager" or "Property Management Company" means the entity responsible for marketing, maintenance, and tenant relations for a building financed with tax credits under this Plan.
+"Property Manager" or "Property Management Company" means the entity responsible for marketing, maintenance and tenant relations for a building financed with tax credits under this Plan.

-"Public Library" means an off-site facility that is operated for the principal purpose of maintaining and loaning a collection of literary, musical, artistic, and/or reference materials and is open to the public and does not charge a fee to borrow materials.
+"Public Housing Authority" means a State, county, municipality or other governmental entity or public body or agency or instrumentality of these entities that is authorized to engage or assist in the development or operation of low-income housing under the United States Housing Act of 1937 in accordance with 24 CFR §5.100."Public Library" means an off-site facility that is operated by Local Government for the principal purpose of maintaining and loaning a collection of literary, musical, artistic and/or reference materials and is open to the general public and does not charge a fee to borrow materials.